 The Faculty of Arts and Social Sciences offers minor study programs earning 60 ECTS credits at Bachelor’s level and 30 ECTS credits at Master’s level.
 If you are studying at another Swiss university, you can complete one of these minor study programs if the corresponding study program is not offered at your home university (§ 45/46 Admission Regulations).
 Please see also note the information on the UZH website Mobility within Switzerland – Incoming and on the website Application and Admission to Studies about the admission procedure for our Master's programs.

 For the confirmation of studies for a minor study program for your home university, please complete the following form and send it to firstname.lastname@example.org:

 Once you have successfully completed the minor study program, the Office of Student Affairs at the Faculty of Arts and Social Sciences will send confirmation of completion, including your overall grade, to your home university.
-Please note the procedure for registering for graduation:
+Further information about the graduation process can be found on our website.

 The UZH Faculty of Arts and Social Sciences enables international students to study at UZH for one or two semesters.
 You will find all the exchange programs (SEMP, etc.) and information on independently organized stays on the website of the Global Student Experience.

 The Faculty of Arts and Social Sciences offers incoming students the opportunity to do selected modules in English in other disciplines, in addition to modules in their own discipline, during their time at UZH.
 Added to this, each semester modules are offered that are designed specifically for incoming students.
 You will find information on the Modules in English on this list (PDF, 272 KB)